 You can introduce gluten in the same way even if you, your baby’s dad or sibling has confirmed Coeliac Disease.

-Some ideas for introducing gluten
+Some ideas for introducing gluten at mealtimes

-Gluten is most commonly introduced at breakfast as many breakfast foods contain gluten.
+Gluten is most commonly introduced at breakfast, as many breakfast foods contain gluten.
 Remember to introduce gluten slowly to your baby for the first few months.
 Therefore you might like to mix it up between breakfasts with and without gluten.